PrefPy/opra/README.md

 * **KeyValuePair:** a helper model for key-value pairs in the dictionary model.
 The key is an item of a question and the value is the ranking the student assigned to that item

-##Admin-Side Usage
+##Poll Owner Usage
-The administrator can add, view, edit, and delete questions, items, and students.
-Currently the administrator can only view and delete responses, but this will be changed in the future to allow full access.
+The poll owner can add, view, edit, and delete questions, items, and voters.
 All lists of data are sortable by name and (when applicable) date.

-To display a question for students to respond to, the administrator must make a new question, entering the relevant text and items.
-If the question is a follow-up to another question (e.g. date preference is a follow-up to topic preference), the question that preceded it should be selected in the "follow-up" drop-down menu.
-The question will be publicly viewable starting on the publication date and time specified by the administrator.
-In the Students section, the administrator must add each student in the class, filling in a name and email address.
-If the administrator does not add a student, the student will not be able to respond to questions.

-The administrator can look in the Responses section to see which students have responded to which questions.
-When you wish to allocate the items for a question, filter the Responses section to only view responses to that question, then select all responses.
-Lastly, from the drop-down menu at the top, select the admin action corresponding to the desired allocation algorithm.
-This will run the algorithm, update the allocated item field in each response, and publish the results.
+To display a question for users to respond to, the poll owner must make a new question, entering the relevant text and items.
+The poll owner can look in the history section to see which users have responded to which questions.
+When you wish to allocate the items for a question, click stop to end the poll.This will run the algorithm, update the allocated item field in each response, and publish the results.

-##Student-Side Usage
+##Voter Usage
 From the home page (/polls/), all available questions may be viewed.
 To view a specific question, click on it.
-The screen will show the question with a radio grid containing all the items as rows and a number of ranks equal to the number of items as columns.
-One rank per item may be selected.
-Ties are allowed, and if desired, it is possible to report no preference for a given item by not selecting a radio button in that row.
-Beneath this section, there is a drop-down menu to select a student name that should be associated with the reported preferences.
-A question response may not be submitted without choosing a name.
-When the "Submit" button is clicked, a response will be submitted, associated with the given question and the selected student name, and with the preferences indicated in the radio button grid.
-The student will be redirected to a confirmation screen.
+The screen will show a simplfied voter interface, which allows you to visualize your preferences.
+One rank per item may be selected, but ties are allowed.
+Only complete preferences are accepted.
+A question response may either be submitted with a registered account or under an anonymous name, if the poll owner has agreed to allow anonymous voting.
+When the "Submit" button is clicked, a response will be submitted, associated with the given question, and with the preferences indicated.
+A small alert will be displayed.

 Also on the home page is a list of links to results for each question.
-A given link will not be clickable until the results for that question have been published by the administrator (by performing the allocation algorithm action).
+A given link will not be clickable until the results for that question have been published by the poll owner (by performing the allocation algorithm action).
 Clicking on a link to a set of results will bring the student to a list of all students and the item they have been allocated for that particular question.

 ##Allocation Algorithms